helidon-sockshop/sockshop/README.md

 $ sockshop/update.sh
 ```

->**Note:** Make sure that you run the update script from the same top-level directory
+>**Note:** Make sure you run the update script from the same top-level directory
->that you used to checkout all the services into or it will fail.
+>that you used to checkout all the services into, or it will fail.

 ### Building the Code